leonardoobaptistaa/monty-hall/README.md

 You can provide your own files.
 Just put the chosen door on the first column, and the car door on second.

+## Results

+On both files, if you change the door, you have 67% chance of winning.

+## Faking results

+You can put "1 1", "2 2" or "3 3" on every row, doing that you will prove that
+this theorem is wrong and win a nobel prize... maybe not...

 ## References

 [Wikipedia][wikipedia]